RagnarB83/ash-documentation/docs/Geometry-optimization.rst

-geomeTRIC interface
+Geometry optimization
 ======================================

-Geometry optimizations in ASH are nowadays almost exclusive performed via the interface to the powerful geomeTRIC optimizer library  (https://github.com/leeping/geomeTRIC).
+Geometry optimizations in ASH are almost exclusive performed via an interface to the powerful geomeTRIC optimizer library  (https://github.com/leeping/geomeTRIC).

-geomeTRIC allows efficient optimization in multiple coordinate systems: TRIC, HDLC, DLC, Cartesian, redundant internals.
+The interface to the geomeTRIC optimization library allows efficient optimization in multiple coordinate systems: TRIC, HDLC, DLC, Cartesian, redundant internals.
 Constraints and frozen atoms are supported natively.
 Furthermore, the "ActiveRegion" feature allows definition of an active region that allows efficient QM/MM optimizations of large systems (where most atoms are frozen).
 Only the active region coordinates are in this case passed to geomeTRIC.
 ASH features a full-featured interface to geomeTRIC that allows flexible constraint input, QM/MM optimizations, relaxed and unrelaxed 1D/2D surface scans and more.

 If you use geometry optimizations in ASH using the geomeTRIC library make sure to cite the article: